 The licensed rootstocks were released as part of the University of Florida’s Citrus Fast Track Release Option.
-The citrus rootstocks were selected based on their resistance to Huanglongbing disease (HLB, or citrus greening disease) during field trials under severe HLB disease pressure.
-Scion trees grafted onto these rootstocks showed a reduced frequency of infection and reduced disease symptoms once infected when compared to other commercial rootstocks, according to the Florida Foundation Seed Producers.
+The citrus rootstocks were selected based on their positive reaction to Huanglongbing disease (HLB, or citrus greening disease) during field trials under severe HLB disease pressure.
+Scion trees grafted onto these rootstocks showed a reduced frequency of infection and reduced disease symptoms once infected when compared to other commercial rootstocks, according the Florida Foundation Seed Producers.

 The University of Florida license gives Phytelligence propagation rights to the following citrus rootstock cultivars: